 - A highlight of Namibia are its striking and enormous sand dunes near Sossusvlei, considered one of the most photographed areas in Southern Africa

 - With ecotourism comprising a large portion of the local economy, Botswana’s land is close to 20% wildlife parks, allowing for conservation of the many species contained therein

 - Both Namibia and Botswana have populations of just over 2 million people, less than the population of metro Atlanta!

 Late applications for summer 2018 may be considered.
 Please contact Kate Dawson (email@example.com).

-: Applications will be accepted starting December 15.
-The application deadline is March 1.
+Application Deadlines: Applications will be accepted starting December 15.
+The application deadline is February 15.
 Emory College Study Abroad encourages students to submit their applications as early as possible, as some programs reach capacity by the end of January.

-: This program is accepting applications on a rolling basis.
+Acceptance Process: This program accepts applications on a rolling basis.

 All program participants take one course worth 6 Emory credit hours.

 ENVS 446: Field Studies, Southern Africa